-If your company already offers a 401(k) or other plans qualified under sections 401(a), 403(a), 403(b), 408(k), 408(p), or 457(b) of the Internal Revenue Code, then you don’t need enroll your employees in Illinois Secure Choice.
-Your employees are automatically enrolled in Illinois Secure Choice unless they opt out within 30 days from the date that Illinois Secure Choice notifies them about the program.
+If your company already offers a 401(k) or other plans qualified under sections 401(a), 403(a), 403(b), 408(k), 408(p), or 457(b) of the IRS, you are exempt and don’t need to enroll your employees in Illinois Secure Choice.
+To verify or certify your exemption, visit the Illinois Secure Choice website and enter your EIN/TIN.

-- Going to saver.ilsecurechoice.com and clicking “Set up your account.”
+Visit saver.ilsecurechoice.com and click, “Set up your account.”
 If you choose to opt out and have received notification within the past 30 days, you won’t need to set up a username and password.
 Beyond 30 days, you will need to set a username and password to complete your opt out.

-- Contacting client services by emailing [email protected] or by phone (855) 650 6913 Monday through Friday between 8am and 8pm CST to complete your opt out.
+Contact client services by emailing [email protected] or by phone (855) 650-6913 Monday through Friday between 8am and 8pm CST to complete your opt out.

 The objective of facilitating that 2.5 million Illinoisans save for retirement is very positive.
-However, Illinois Secure Choice has four major weaknesses.
+However, the Illinois Secure Choice state retirement plan has four major weaknesses.

-According to the feasibility study from Boston College, with a 0.75% investment fee, the plan would become cash-flow positive within 10 years.
+According to the feasibility study from Boston College, with a 0.75% investment fee, the plan would become cash-flow positive within ten years.
 The finding of the study indicates that the Board would need to increase the default 3% contribution or increase the 0.75% investment fee to accelerate the plan’s break-even point.
 To avoid increasing the annual fee, the Board chose to increase the default contribution rate to 5%.
-Still, paying a 0.75% annual expenses ratio for your retirement account is high.

-On the other hand, lower-income workers also may feel better served by an employer-sponsored 401(k) with an employer match than a Roth IRA.
+In addition, lower-income workers also may feel better served by an employer-sponsored 401(k) with an employer match than a Roth IRA.
 The Boston College study raised the concern that increasing the default contribution rate of the plan could pinch the budgets of lower-wage workers.
 With many employers offering retirement plans with a full employer match with as little as a 6% employee contribution, low-income earners may feel that a 401(k) with an employer match provides a better bang for their contribution dollars.
-This is one of the reasons why Illinois Secure Choice plan holders would be able to withdraw their funds without penalty.

 Here is a full review of target-date funds, which help you determine whether or not they would be a suitable investment for you.